 Local Rules and Administrative Orders

-Users of CM/ECF in the Western District of Wisconsin are reminded that specific requirements related to case initiation and electronic filing are contained in the Administrative Procedures.
+Users of the electronic filing system in the Western District of Wisconsin are reminded that specific requirements related to case initiation and electronic filing are contained in the Electronic Filing Procedures.

 Local Rules: Table of Contents

 A. Any lawyer licensed to practice before the highest court of any state or the District of Columbia is eligible for admission to practice in this court.

 B. To be admitted to the bar of this court, a lawyer must complete a verified application for admission and pay the prescribed admission fee.